nasa/cumulus-docs/docs/deployment.md

 -----

-###### deployer-deployment-name:
+###### cumulus-deployment-name:

 The name (e.g. dev) of the the 'deployment' - this key tells kes which configuration set (in addition to the default values) to use when creating the cloud formation template[^4]

 ###### stackName:

-The name of this deployer stack in CloudFormation (e.g. <prefix>-deployer).    **This stack name must start with the prefix listed in the [IAM](#create-iam-roles) role configuration, or the deployment will fail.**
+The name of this stack in CloudFormation (e.g. <prefix>).    **This stack name must start with the prefix listed in the [IAM](#create-iam-roles) role configuration, or the deployment will fail.**

 ###### stackNameNoDash:

 A representation of the stack name that has dashes removed.
 This will be used for components that should be associated with the stack but do not allow dashes in the identifier.

 ###### vpc